Pepper Corn: Types, Uses, and Buying Guide for Kitchen Essentials

 Black Pepper White Pepper Green Pepper Red Pepper

-Pepper corn is a staple in kitchens around the world, but how exactly do you use it?
-Let’s dive into some of the most common and creative ways to incorporate it into your cooking.
+Pepper corn is a staple in kitchens worldwide, but using it effectively requires understanding its versatility.
+Here are the most common and creative ways to incorporate it into your cooking:

 • Seasoning meats: Sprinkle freshly ground black pepper over grilled chicken, steak, or pork for an extra kick.